-We focused on management's impairment assessment for Stage 3 loans collateralised by real estate as management uses significant judgement in determining the valuation of real estate property pledged as collateral for loans and advances.
+We focused on management's impairment assessment for Stage 3 loans collateralised by real estate as management uses significant judgement in determining the With the assistance of our real estate expert, we performed the following procedures, amongst others:

+- Assessed the competence and objectivity of management's appointed real estate appraisers to determine whether they are valuation of real estate property pledged as collateral for loans and advances.
 This is the most significant repayment source for impaired collateralised loans.
 Due to the expertise and judgements required to value the collateral, management engages a number of independent experts on a periodic basis.
 Management's experts predominately have used the comparable sales assumption to determine the fair value of collateral held.